SATA: Standard power connector (15 pins)

-A fifteen-pin SATA power connector (This particular connector is missing the orange 3.3 V wire.)
+A 15-pin SATA power connector (Pin 1-3 on left omitted.)

 SATA specifies a different power connector than the four-pin Molex connector used on Parallel ATA (PATA) devices (and earlier small storage devices, going back to ST-506 hard disk drives and even to floppy disk drives that predated the IBM PC).
 It is a wafer-type connector, like the SATA data connector, but much wider (fifteen pins versus seven) to avoid confusion between the two.
 Some early SATA drives included the four-pin Molex power connector together with the new fifteen-pin connector, but most SATA drives now have only the latter.

 The new SATA power connector contains many more pins for several reasons: